top of page

 3. ECMWF ERA5 Meteorological datasets

-The Sentinel-2 Multispectral Imagery dataset utilized in the study was acquired on 27th May 2022 at 05:36 am.
-Processing this dataset would help characterize the biophysical state of the land surface at 20 m resolution.
+The Sentinel-2 Multispectral imagery dataset utilized in the study was acquired on 27th May 2022 at 05:36 am.
+This dataset helps characterize the biophysical state of the land surface at 20 m resolution.

 The following outputs are derived from the S-2 processing chain-